RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 If for a book: First Author's Family Names, First Name, Other Author's First and Family Names.
 Year.
 Book Title: Subtitle. edition.
 Place of Publication: Publisher.

-> Chavas, Jean-Paul, David Hummels, and Brian D. Wright, eds.
+> {.hanging-indent}Chavas, Jean-Paul, David Hummels, and Brian D. Wright, eds.
 2014.
 The Economics of Food Price Volatility.
-Chicago: University of Chicago Press.
+Chicago: University of Chicago Press. {/.hanging-indent}

 #### Reproducing or adapting a figure (chart, graph or other visual representation of data)